wlam8/Pinball/README.txt

 This is a basic pinball game I created using the Box2D physics engine for javascript.

-I do not take for the files in the folders lib and box2d
+The files in the folders lib and box2d are part of the physics engine and I do not take credit those files.